← Back to Chat

 ClickUp offers a generous free plan with unlimited tasks and members, with paid plans starting at $7 per user per month billed annually.

-ClickUp Brain, the AI add-on, costs $9 per user per month for basic AI features or $28 per user per month for the full Everything AI package with autonomous agents and advanced capabilities (ClickUp, 2025).
+ClickUp Brain, the AI add-on, costs $9 per user per month for basic AI chat and workspace search or $28 per user per month for the full Everything AI package with autonomous agents and advanced capabilities (ClickUp, 2025).
+AI sales grew 400% in 2025 (Business Wire, 2025).
 Annual billing saves roughly 30% compared to monthly pricing across all tiers.
 There is no free trial for paid plans, but the Free Forever plan lets you test core features indefinitely.

 What Are the Standout Features of ClickUp?